biomed-AI/CellFM-torch/README.md

 # CellFM-torch
-We have released a PyTorch version of CellFM-torch, which is fully compatible with the original 80M MindSpore pre-trained weights.
+We have released a PyTorch version of CellFM, which is fully compatible with the original 80M MindSpore pre-trained weights.
 Although we haven’t conducted a systematic benchmark yet, we warmly welcome you to try it out.
 If you encounter any issues, feel free to share feedback or start a discussion with us.

 ## Project Overview